sudha-bhargavi/myprojects/README.md

               jdbc URL for h2 console: jdbc:h2:~/moviedb

-              14: Open a rest client like postman and access the following URLs to run application
+              14: Open a rest client like postman and access the following URLs to run application.

+	      Make sure every request is in new tab if testing from postman

 2. <b>Testing</b>